 Cheryl joined Maplewoodshop in 2018 after over 30 years of teaching woodworking in a local middle school.
 Having grown up in a very hands-on family, it seemed natural to get a Bachelors degree in Industrial Technology and a Masters degree in Communication Arts.
 Not ready to lay down her hammer after retirement, Cheryl became acquainted with Mike and his program and was drawn to the idea of being a part of this movement to bring woodshop back into schools, camps, and afterschool events.
 She brings decades of experience working with children to the table and has a passion for having present and future generations experience the joy of creating something with their own two hands!

 Emily officially joined the Maplewoodshop team in 2018.
 As a public librarian working with kids and teens, she was trained by Mike to teach Maplewoodshop programs at the library, and continued to work with the organization in other capacities until joining on us the Customer Success Specialist.
-Emily attended The College of New Jersey and earned a B.A. in English Literature with a minor in Interactive Multimedia before attending Rutgers University for her Masters in Library and Information Science.
-It makes a lot of sense that Emily finds herself working at Maplewoodshop, after growing up in a very hands-on household where the only cure for boredom was making something.
-She often helped her father in his workshop and finds she uses those skills constantly now in her own home, which is part of why she has a passion for providing today's kids with the same opportunities she had: to learn how to make things with their own hands.
+She grew up in a very hands-on household where the only cure for boredom was making something, which makes Maplewoodshop a perfect fit.
+Emily has a passion for providing today's kids with the same opportunities she had growing up: to learn how to make things with their own hands.

 Amy is excited to combine her passion for marketing with her love of crafts and woodworking.
 Over the course of her career, she has helped big and small brands, like Mr. Clean and Advil Cold & Sinus, to amplify their marketing message.
 Amy is delighted to put her skills and passion to good use by helping more kids learn about grit, teamwork and determination through woodworking.
 When she’s not at work, she loves to spend time with her husband, Tim, and three beautiful daughters, and upcycle discarded furniture into newfound treasures.